mohankrishna12/MCIS-6183-Data-Mining-Group-Project/README.md

-# A SYSTEM TO PREDICT MOVIE RATINGS WITH IMDB DATA AND R PROGRAMMING LANGUAGE.
+# A SYSTEM TO PREDICT MOVIE RATINGS WITH IMDb DATA AND R PROGRAMMING LANGUAGE.

 # OVERVIEW
 This project would provide a model to predict personal user movie ratings.
-The personal user ratings would compare with IMDB ratings for a set of 400 movies on different data mining models using the attributes in the dataset as predictors. users predictions would be based on different predictors like IMDB ratings, year of release, Genre and directors.the application helps to predict a new movie and a customer can decide whether to book ticket ahead.
+The personal user ratings would compare with IMDB ratings for a set of 400 movies on different data mining models using the attributes in the dataset as predictors. users predictions would be based on different predictors like IMDb ratings, year of release, Genre and directors.the application compares personal user rating with IMDb rating.

 # DATA
 We got the dataset from [IMDB Website] (http://www.imdb.com/user/ur49179813/ratings) but we plan to use subset of the dataset. we got 400 movies downloaded in an Excel sheet in CSV format.
-The dataset has these attributes (columns): position, const, date and time created, title, title type, directors, our average rating, IMBD rating, runtime (mins), year, genre, number votes, released date(month\day\year) and URL.the data is laid out to be human readable not machine-readable the data is generally consistent.
+The dataset has these attributes (columns): position, const, date and time created, title, title type, directors, our rating, IMBD rating, runtime (mins), year, genre, number votes, released date(month\day\year) and URL.the data is laid out to be human readable not machine-readable the data is generally consistent.
-As part of working with the Dataset, each of us did a random prediction of all the movies individually and we computed the average score for each movie from the four predictions the group members did. but since
+As part of working with the Dataset, a member in the group did a random rating of all the 400 movies as if he saw all the movies,the ratings were recorded and added to the dataset as "our rating".
+IMDb let one score movies from one to ten, half points and fractions are not allowed. our rating is in integer value

 # RESEARCH QUESTIONS
-- Can this application correctly predict the success or failure of the movies based on actor,actress or director previous historical data
-- What if the historical data collated about actor,actress and director on which the prediction of success or failure of movies were wrong
+- How many predictors would the models need to correctly predict my rating?
+- Are 400 movies enough to work with so as to correctly predict my rating? do i need more movies?
+-
-- Can there be other ways to predict the success or failure of movies?
+- Can there be other ways to predict the ratings of a movie?
-- If some actors,actresses or directors failed movies data were collated when they started their careers but improved on the success of their movies as they gained experience in the industry. is it right to predict the success or failure of their recent movies based on past data collated?

 # CODE AND APPLICATION
 The models in this application would be built and tested using R programming language.
 R is a freely available language and environment for statistical computing